Repeat Performance: Production

-There were various actors and directors in mind for the film, with Jules Dassin once in mind to direct while Franchot Tone and Constance Dowling were tapped in mind for the lead roles.
+There were various actors and directors in mind for the film, with Jules Dassin once in mind to direct while Franchot Tone and Constance Dowling were tapped for the lead roles.
 Eventually, Dowling was dropped for Sylvia Sidney in mind.
-All of the considerations would instead be washed away for Alfred L. Werker to direct for Joan Leslie and Louis Hayward.
+All of the considerations would instead be scrubbed for Alfred L. Werker to direct for Joan Leslie and Louis Hayward.

 The film reversed the original story that involves Barney having been the one killing his lover before he relives the previous year and Sheila being a drunk.
 This was evidently done due to the perception that Joan Leslie could not play a villain.
 Also, in the book by William O'Farrell, the Richard Basehart character called William Williams was a cross dressing poet.